HuiZ-W/SEABED/README.md

-# GENIE
+# GINIE

-This repository contains the implementation of GENIE, a method for predicting knowledge graph edit distance through embedding and graph neural networks.
+This repository contains the implementation of GINIE, a method for predicting knowledge graph edit distance through embedding and graph neural networks.
 The method is developed using PyTorch.

 ---